DomBBB/old-dombbb.github.io/index.md

 ## Announcements & Office Hours

 The next lecture will be: 21/04/2023.
-A livestream (but no recording) is available: TBA
+A livestream (but no recording) is available: https://unisg.zoom.us/j/69149509867?pwd=M1AxMXRJWEg0aHdWQkJKUURJWFJyZz09

 Unfortunately the link did not work anymore.
 It should work now again for the next sessions and I will link the recording of Week 6 here: [LINK](https://unisg.zoom.us/rec/share/OwAhesFpj_FYhHN_sUJBuwFRbE4tzWSspJvFd3ro5HCwJGSESPBMocwbjpns0gQ.wEAzBwPoYyHu5F9c)